ARL Football Success Rankings

 5. Boavista FC

 Founded a year before SL Benfica, ‘the Panthers’ enjoyed a golden era in the 1970s under the management of future Porto legend José Pedroto.
 Boavista won their first ever major trophy, a Portuguese Cup, in 1975 by beating Benfica in the final.
 They then retained the trophy the next year whilst coming 2nd to ‘the Eagles’ in the Premier League.
-Boavista won another Cup in ’79 (the first ever Portuguese Super Cup also).
+Boavista won another cup in ’79.

 The club won two more cups in the 1990s.
 In 2001, Boavista reached the summit and were crowned Portuguese champions.
 This is just the 2nd time a club outside ‘Os Três Grandes‘ (Big Three) have won a Premier League and Boavista won it whilst conceding just 22 goals.